Home

 Salt & Soil

-Why not visit my Poetry page to see progress since then?
+Why not visit my Poetry page?

 ‘The Herrin Trail’ from the book appears on an interpretation board in Victoria Street, Dunbar on the approach to the harbours.
 It compliments the sculpture ‘The Creel Loaders’ by Gardner Molloy dedicated to the fisherwomen of Dunbar